Global cultural flows

-Global cultural flows

-The framework of global cultural flows was introduced by anthropologist Arjun Appadurai in his essay "Disjuncture and difference in the global cultural economy" (1990), in which he argues that people ought to reconsider the Binary oppositions that were imposed through colonialism, such as those of ‘global’ vs. ‘local’, south vs. north, and metropolitan vs. non-metropolitan.
-He instead argued that cultural dynamics should instead be understood through "flows" or "scapes" that carry capital, images, people, information, technologies, and ideas.
+Background

 Because cultural exchange was historically restricted by geographical and economic barriers, Appadurai’s framework explains how modern forms of mobility have enabled more complex and asymmetrical cultural transactions.
 In Modernity at Large (1996), Appadurai expanded this argument, suggesting that these flows increasingly escape state control due to migration, electronic media, and transnational networks.

 As these flows travel through national boundaries, they form different combinations and interdependencies, mutate, and divide cultural ideas into "nation" and "state."
 Inda and Rosaldo (2002) highlight that these flows contribute to a "global interconnectivity" that challenges fixed cultural boundaries and generates hybrid identities.

 Appadurai emphasizes that although disjunctures between the flows of people, machinery, money, and ideas have always existed, the scale and speed of contemporary globalization amplify these tensions.
 This process is closely tied to deterritorialization, which Appadurai describes as the main force affecting globalization in the sense that people from different countries and socioeconomic backgrounds are mixing with one another; namely, the lower classes of some countries integrating in to wealthier societies via the workforce.
 Subsequently, these people reproduce their ethnic culture, but in a deterritorialized context.

 Appadurai claims that global flows occur in and through the growing disjunctures between the scapes.
 The Olympic Games, for instance, organize financescapes (regional, national, and international business networks come in to invest in the host city) and mediascapes (the opening and closing ceremonies showcase national cultures), as well as ideoscapes (images of the host city and country, their history, and customs circulate worldwide to attract tourists) and ethnoscapes (migrations of business networks and localities that are removed from parts of the city to make space for Olympic venues).

 Finanscapes can conflict with ethnoscapes, as networks of global Social movements often protest against Human Rights Violations that take place during the Games; as result, ideoscapes then clash with ethnoscapes, as city brands and narratives are disrupted by these demonstrations and subsequent negative press.